 FOLLOWING IS AN EXAMPLE

-WHAT ED CRAIG DID BEST.
+WHAT ED DID BEST.

 Motors installed a new multi-million dollar, torque converter, MIG welding line

 at one of it's Midwest manufacturing facilities.
 The line was to produce approx.

 the line integrator had built and installed the torque converter MIG welding lines,

 I was asked by the GM engineer responsible for the project to address the automated,

 pulsed MIG weld quality issues caused by the new Lincoln,

 PowerWave weld equipment.
 The weld reject rate was daily in the 5 to 10

 percent range, not bad, but 100 ruined torque convertors every day was costly.